TDStrasser/KookaBlockly-Reference/docs/source/installing.rst

 3. The installer will then show the **Kookaberry Licence Agreement**.
 The agreement contains a liability disclaimer, then a series of open-source licences for the software that is embedded within KookaSuite.

+   To obtain a printed copy of the licence, press **Print**.

    Please read the licence conditions and if you accept them, click on the acceptance checkbox to place a tick (as shown) and then click on **Next**.

 .. figure:: images/win-install-2.png
    :width: 400
    :align: center

+   Click the checkbox to accept the licence, then click on **Next** to proceed.

 4. A dialogue will then appear showing where on your computer the KookaSuite programs will be installed.